-- A. Describe the project / programme components, particularly focusing on the concrete adaptation activities of the project, and how these activities contribute to climate resilience.
-For the case of a programme, show how the combination of individual projects will contribute to the overall increase in resilience - 83.
+- A. DESCRIBE THE PROJECT / PROGRAMME COMPONENTS, PARTICULARLY FOCUSING ON THE CONCRETE ADAPTATION ACTIVITIES OF THE PROJECT, AND HOW THESE ACTIVITIES CONTRIBUTE TO CLIMATE RESILIENCE.
+FOR THE CASE OF A PROGRAMME, SHOW HOW THE COMBINATION OF INDIVIDUAL PROJECTS WILL CONTRIBUTE TO THE OVERALL INCREASE IN RESILIENCE - 80.
 The project proposes the implementation of a set of concrete adaptation options in tree targeted and profitable agricultural sector (rice, cassava and cocoa).
 A set of enabling actions designed to strengthen national capacities and institutions is interlinked to the concrete adaptation measures which will lead to building the resilience of the cocoa, cassava and rice value chains in the Bandama Basin in Cote d'Ivoire.
 Concrete adaptation measures are direct application of integrated climate resilient farming, production, post-harvest and marketing systems.
 New technologies including CIEWS, and best knowledge aim at promoting the paradigm shift and behavioural change in the rice, cassava and cocoa production and linkages to markets.
-The schematic diagram of the three components is provided in Figure 173. - 84.
-To project is structured around three mutually reinforcing components (Figure 173): - Component 1: Climate Information and early Warning Systems (CIEWS) for adaptive capacity building, programming and planning in cocoa, rice and cassava value chains - Component 2: Climate-proofed agricultural production and post-harvest combined with livelihood diversification
+The schematic diagram of the three components is provided in Figure 173. - 81.
+To project is structured around three mutually reinforcing components (Figure 173): - Component 1: Climate Information and early Warning Systems (CIEWS) for adaptive capacity building, programming and planning in cocoa, rice and cassava value chains - Component 2: Climate-proofed agricultural production and post-harvest combined with livelihood diversification - Component 3: Institutional capacity building, policy engagement and knowledge management.